 Good.
 The water is ideal for people with cardiovascular disease

 Least acceptable.
-Avoid drinking water which has a TDS level of 900
+Avoid drinking water that has a TDS level of 900

 Water is not acceptable for drinking.

-According to the Bureau of Indian Standards (BIS), the upper limit of TDS level in water is 500 ppm.
+According to the Bureau of Indian Standards (BIS), the upper limit of TDS levels in water is 500 ppm.
 The TDS level recommended by WHO, however, is 300 ppm.

 Ways to Reduce or Remove TDS in Water